Nirovitsky/baltek-business-web/replit.md

   - Application verified running smoothly on port 5000 with external API connectivity
   - Migration checklist completed with all security practices implemented
   - Project now ready for continued development and deployment in Replit environment
+- **Navigation & UI Updates (January 27, 2025)**: Enhanced sidebar navigation and page organization
+  - Moved Settings and Profile (formerly Organization) to bottom section of sidebar navigation
+  - Separated main navigation from bottom navigation with visual divider
+  - Updated Organization page title to "Profile" for better user clarity
+  - Changed Organization navigation icon from Building2 to UserCircle for Profile section
+  - Improved navigation hierarchy with dedicated sections for main features vs. user settings

 ## System Architecture